snt-arg/visual_sgraphs/README.md

 ```

 1. For using the live version, you need to add the flag `offline:=false`, such as `roslaunch orb_slam3_ros unilu_mono.launch offline:=false`, which gets the **TF** values from RealSense instead of reading from `ORB-SLAM` while a `rosbag` file is being played (offline).
 2. For using RGB-D cameras as the live feed provider, you may also require [rgbd_launch](http://wiki.ros.org/rgbd_launch) to load the nodelets to convert raw depth/RGB/IR streams to depth images.
 Otherwise, you may face a "resource not found" error.
+You can find a sample launch file for RGB-D and Mono [here](/doc/realsense2_camera_rs_rgbd.launch).
+3. For using Stereo cameras as the live feed provider, you can find a sample launch file [here](/doc/realsense2_camera_rs_stereo.launch).
-3. Run realsense using `roslaunch realsense2_camera rs_rgbd.launch align_depth:=true unite_imu_method:=linear_interpolation`.
+4. Run realsense using `roslaunch realsense2_camera [rs_rgbd/rs_stereo].launch [align_depth:=true] [unite_imu_method:=linear_interpolation]`.

 #### 🦊 Voxblox Integration